SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 The first parameter that comes after a variadic parameter must have an argument label.
-The argument label makes in unambiguous which arguments are passed to the variadic parameter and which arguments are passed to the parameters that come after the variadic parameter.
+The argument label makes it unambiguous which arguments are passed to the variadic parameter and which arguments are passed to the parameters that come after the variadic parameter.